 The New York Times noted the “daring tack” of my first book, Gentrifier (2017), co-authored with Jason Patch and Marc Lamont Hill, while Bloomberg CityLab suggested that the story of my second book, Showroom City, “is, in a way, a timeless one.”
 My third book (~2026) seeks to establish a framework for debates on just community development.
 The ‘fabric approach’ is rooted in a recognized but inadequately considered assumption: that all neighborhood revaluing and reinvestment implies former devaluing and disinvestment.
 With this in mind, it unpacks the ‘threads’ related to this potentially tumultuous devaluing and revaluing.
 The framework highlights not only how these initial injustices took place (the devaluation threads), but shows how they can be inadvertently amplified with hasty resolutions to shuffle people around in the name of undoing them (the revaluation threads).
 It illuminates the reality that just, sustainable community development can only occur when each neighborhood’s unique combination of these historical threads are understood.

-My research and perspectives have been discussed in The New York Times and Bloomberg CityLab, as mentioned, but also in outlets such as Next City, NPR, Chicago Tribune, The Independent (UK), and Architectural Digest.
+My research and perspectives have been discussed in The New York Times and Bloomberg CityLab, as mentioned, but also in outlets such as Next City, NPR, Chicago Tribune, The Independent (UK), The Economist, and Architectural Digest.

 I am grateful to participate in several strong communities.
 At DePaul, where I serve on the university’s Faculty Council, I teach courses such as Urban Sociology, the Community-Based Seminar on Housing Policy, Global Cities, The Right to Chicago, and Qualitative Methods.
 In Chicago, I enjoy working with community organizations and engaging in policy discussions.
 I also oversee another vibrant and global—but virtual—alliance nearing 90,000 members: ‘Urbanist’ on LinkedIn.